message/iata/AE.md

 - nationals of Indonesia traveling under the Safe Travel Corridor program.
 They must have an entry permit and a return ticket.
 2. Passengers arriving at Dubai (DXB):
 - are subject to medical screening, and
-- must download and register the COVID-19 DXB Smart App.
+- must download and register the COVID-19 DXB Smart App before departure or upon arrival.
 3. Passengers traveling as tourists arriving at Dubai (DXB) or Sharjah (SHJ) must have health insurance.
 4. Residents of United Arab Emirates with a residence visa returning to Dubai (DXB) or Al Maktoum (DWC) and arriving from Bangladesh, Congo (Dem.
 Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have a GDRFA approval obtained before departure at <a href="https://smart.gdrfad.gov.ae/Smart_OTCServicesPortal/ReturnPermitService.aspx">https://smart.gdrfad.gov.ae/Smart_OTCServicesPortal/ReturnPermitService.aspx</a> .
 5. Passengers entering United Arab Emirates arriving from Afghanistan, Bangladesh, Congo (Dem.
 Rep.), India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Uganda, Viet Nam or Zambia must have: